 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU 2014-09 eliminates most of the existing industry-specific revenue recognition guidance and significantly expands related disclosures.
 The required disclosures will include both quantitative and qualitative information about the amount, timing and uncertainty of revenue from contracts with customers and the significant judgments used.
 Entities can retrospectively apply ASU 2014-09 or use an alternative transition method.
-This ASU is effective for public companies for annual reporting periods beginning on or after December 15, 2016 and for the Company, must be adopted for its fiscal year 2018 beginning on May 1, 2017.
+In July 2015, the FASB approved a one-year deferral of the effective date of this ASU.
+Although the amending ASU has not yet been issued, since it will be amended, this ASU is effective for public companies for annual reporting periods beginning on or after December 15, 2017 and for the Company, must be adopted for its fiscal year 2019 beginning on May 1, 2018.
 The Company is in the process of determining the effect that ASU 2014-09 may have on its financial statements.